Treating a spider bite

 The black widow spiders are usually known to be the most poisonous species in the United States.
-In several other countries, there is a type of spider called the red back spider, which is distinguished as being shiny black in color with a red spot.
+In several other countries, there is a type of spider specifically the red back spider, which has a shiny black in color with a red spot.
 The brown widow spider is less poisonous and is located all over the world.

 A lot of consideration has been directed towards the brown recluse spiders.